nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/README.md

 Latitude and longitude (WGS84) for all the trail markers (sign posts) are contained in All-576-markers.gpx file.
 They can be visualized or extracted using [GPXSee](http://www.gpxsee.org) or [notepad++](https://notepad-plus-plus.org/).
 If need be, imported into a mobile device for field work (e.g. maintenance/S&R).

-Footnote: <br>1.8 km of Wilson Trail and Hong Kong Trail overlap each other near Jardine's Lookout.
+`Footnote` <br>1.8 km of Wilson Trail and Hong Kong Trail overlap each other near Jardine's Lookout.
 Hence 5 strangely labelled trail markers exist in that area: H053;W009 H054;W010 H055;W011 H056;W012 H057;W013